quenktechnologies/wml/spec.md

 # Introduction

-The Widget Markup Language (WML) is an XML like syntax for listing the components of a user interface.
+The Widget Markup Language (WML) is an XML like syntax for describing the components of a user interface.

-WML is meant to be a simple alternative to using the DOM's
+WML is meant to be a simple alternative to using the DOM's constructor functions directly.
-`document.createElement()` API.

 It provides support for features such as:
 1. Node construction.
-2. Component construction.
+2. Widget (Component) construction.
 3. Attribute assignment (including simple expressions).
 4. Fragments.
 5. Static typing.

 The first iteration of the  WML compiler compiled to ECMAScript directly.
-Since then, the need for stronger typing became more apparent in order to escape the dreaded "x is not a function" class of errors.
+Since then, the need for stronger typing became more apparent in order to escape the dreaded "x is not a function" type of errors.

-As a result, the WML syntax was redesigned to be compatible with the TypeScript extension.
+As a result, WML syntax was redesigned to be more compatible with TypeScript extensions.

 ## Definitions